 This course teaches writing as a process by requiring a number of written drafts per essay and short in-class written assignments, all of which are based on critical reading source materials.
 The focus is developing students' college-level competence in analytic and argumentative, thesis-based writing.
 Some classes are held in the writing/computer labs, and some out-of-class tutoring may be assigned.
 Students must receive a grade of C- or better to advance to WRT 109.

+Prerequisite(s): WRT 108 or WRT 109.
 In this class, you will learn and practice genres for professional and technical writing.
 You will extend your knowledge of planning, revising, and editing text and adjusting rhetorical strategies for different audiences from first-year writing.
 We will emphasize collaborative writing, technical skills for designing documents, editing for clarity and consistency, and exhibiting a professional ethos in writing, information design, and online communications.
+Satisfies SEEDS Interactive Communication student learning outcome in alignment with Self-discovery and Self-Care value.

 This course offers different approaches to studying rhetoric and integrating it into various types of writing in different media.
 Topics and texts vary from semester to semester.
 As topics change, this course may be repeated for credit.

-(Also CAT 256) Communication Skills Writing in 21st-century workplaces does not only involve typing emails and documents.
+Prerequisite(s): WRT 108 or WRT 109 with a final grade of C- or better.
+Communication Skills Writing in 21st-century workplaces does not only involve typing emails and documents.
 In this class you will learn to compose in a variety of digital platforms by drawing upon both technical and rhetorical skills that you will develop over the course of the semester.
 You will deploy design processes with purpose, audience input, and revision in mind, building on your previous writing courses while composing for real audiences.
+Mutually Exclusive with CAT 256WI.